Ridge Run PFAS Site

 - In April 2019 - DEP conducted soil and surface water sampling at the Site.
 DEP utilized the results of the sampling to help determine the best locations for the planned monitoring wells.

-During the week of July 15, 2019, DEP plans to begin the drilling of 6 monitoring wells throughout the area of concern.
+- In July and August 2019, DEP drilled 6 monitoring wells throughout the area of concern.

-- The monitoring wells will be installed in a way to allow us to monitor the groundwater at 3 different depths in the aquifer: shallow, intermediate, and deep.
+- In mid-October, the monitoring wells were constructed in a way to allow us to monitor the groundwater at 3 different depths in the aquifer: shallow, intermediate, and deep.
 The monitoring wells will help us determine the vertical and horizontal extent of the groundwater contamination and the direction of groundwater flow in the area.
-From start to finish, the installation and construction of the monitoring wells will take approximately one month.

 What is DEP Doing to Address the Drinking Water Contamination?

 - Prior to the installation of the systems, DEP will collect baseline water quality samples from each home to determine if any additional pretreatment is necessary.

 - DEP plans to monitor and maintain the systems it installs for the duration of its ongoing investigation to ensure they are effectively removing the PFAS from the water supplies.

 - The response of treatment systems was formally selected in DEP's Statement of Decision (SOD) and Response to Public Comments Document, which was issued on April 18, 2019.
 In the SOD, DEP selected the Installation and Maintenance of Whole-House Filtration Systems (systems) combined with Restrictions on the Use of Groundwater to address the threats posed by exposure to PFAS contamination above the EPA's HAL in residential privately-owned potable wells within the Site.